 In 2007 the Minister of Agriculture added Clubroot (Plasmodiophora Brassicae) as a Pest under the Regulations of the APA.
 Clubroot is a potentially devastating disease which affects cruciferous plants (canola and cabbage families).
 It causes the roots to form galls, preventing the plant from taking up nutrients and water, eventually prematurely killing the plant.
 In the most heavily infected fields around Edmonton, crops were left without harvesting them (what remained wasn’t worth harvesting).
 Clubroot spores can stay dormant in soil for nearly 20 years.
 When Canola or other brassicae plants begin to grow the Clubroot resting spores sense their presence, germinate and actually ‘swim’ through the soil moisture to infect the plants.
 The roots are infected and the disease multiplies within it forming zoospores which are released back into the soil to reinfect the plant in different areas as well as infecting neighboring plants.

 Clubroot is not known to spread with seed or residue, but it does spread with soil.
-The best way to prevent its introduction is to ensure any equipment brought onto your land, including your own, custom operators', construction and oil & gas exploration equipment is cleaned of all soil.
-If equipment is coming from a known infected area, it should also be disinfected with a 1 - 2% bleach solution after it has been thoroughly cleaned.
+The best way to prevent its introduction is to ensure any equipment brought onto your land, including your own, custom operators’, construction and oil & gas exploration equipment is cleaned of all soil.
+If equipment is coming from a known infected area, it should also be disinfected after it has been thoroughly cleaned.

 More information on Clubroot can be found at:

 The Alberta Clubroot Management Plan was developed by the Alberta Clubroot Management Committee to give producers and industry representatives information on how to prevent the spread of this disease: http://www.canola.ab.ca/clubroot_management_plan.pdf